m0dd0/PaperClipper/README.md

 ```

 ### Context menu
 The command described above can also be executed by right-clicking on a pdf file and selecting the "paper2note" option.
-To enable this functionality, you can use the following command:
+To enable this functionality, use the following command:
 ```bash
 paper2note-context-menu
 ```

-This will run the command described above using the selected pdf file as an argument and the default options.
-If you want to customize the behavior of the context menu, you can use the following command:
+If you want to customize the behavior of the context menu entry, you can pass the command which should be executed when the context menu entry is clicked as an argument to the `paper2note-context-menu` command like this:
 ```bash
 paper2note-context-menu "paper2note --pdf-rename-pattern "{title} - {author}" --note-target-folder "path/to/notes" --note-template-path "path/to/template.md" --note-filename-pattern "{title} - {author}""
 ```